 What Is Content and Possession Coverage for Motorcycles?

-Content and possession coverage is a separate policy from Custom Parts and Equipment insurance.
+Content and possession coverage is separate from Custom Parts and Equipment insurance.

 Since motorcycles are more exposed than vehicles, this coverage helps to replace them if something happens.
 You’ll need to speak with your agent or ask for a quote that covers the maximum amount required to safeguard everything.